notsilverhoft/Advanced-Chat-Core-Reboot/README.md

+> [!IMPORTANT]
+> This library will be updated to major minecraft versions only in the future.

 # AdvancedChatCore

 This is the base mod of all AdvancedChat modules and features.
 This mod provides the necessary foundation and framework for AdvancedChat mod's to work.